trunglive/paperan-shopping/README.md

 ## Paperan

 > This project is an implementation of design concept Paperan from Designer Patrik Michalicka.
 The app serves as a small ecommerce app about notebooks.
-All API data are created from [JSON Generator](https://next.json-generator.com/) and just for illustration purpose.
+The purpose of building this app is to solidify my knowledge in React & Redux.
+All random API data are created from [JSON Generator](https://next.json-generator.com/) and just for illustration purpose.

 ## Notes on my work

 * I am working on responsiveness of the app to different screen sizes, checkout form, authentication, and data persistence on page refresh.

+Redux store works as a global immutable state tree and it prevents props drilling problems as the app grows.
+I used some new features in React 16.3 in this app in combination with Redux ([React Context API](https://reactjs.org/docs/context.html), [getDerivedStateFromProps](https://reactjs.org/docs/react-component.html#static-getderivedstatefromprops)).

-Additional features I added to the app that are not related to the design:
+Additional features I added to the app that are not related to original design:

 * Filter Sidebar
   * User could filter the products based on type, price range, color, sheet style, cover material and audience.